Sinatrad/cfgvehicles/README.md

 Bohemia Interactive's Wiki:
 			CfgVehicles Reference: https://community.bistudio.com/wiki/CfgVehicles_Config_Reference

+Most classes are cut-pasted configs of the base class used.
+This is intentional at this stage of testing and eventually all non-edited variables will be removed to be inherited by the base class.

 Now to just figure out how to test it..

 	Max Internal Payload for the CH53E  is 30,000 lbs represented in game by a value of 25/85/10